cconsidine/image-processing/README.md

 # image-processing
-Mostly filters and macros written for Fiji and ImageJ.
+Filters and macros written for Fiji and ImageJ.